Another pillar on which Old

 each can be accounted for by things other than an explosion.
 19

 In this regard, the editors of New Scientist

 "Never has such a mighty edifice been built on such

 insubstantial foundations."
-And that: "... the big bang theory will definitely need some major
+And: "... the big bang theory will definitely need some major

 modifications if it is to survive into the future."
 20